Creativity and Innovation

 - What policy or societal goals might affect creativity and innovation?
 And should we promote only certain kinds of innovation?

 - What concerns might we have about creativity and innovation?

 - How might our public policies address these concerns?

-- And how can we make policy about things that do not yet exist?
+- What different policy possibilities might we develop for creativity and innovation?
+And how can we make policy for things that do not yet exist?